jhbastek/VideoMetamaterials/README.md

 git clone https://github.com/jhbastek/VideoMetamaterials.git
 ```

 Next, download the data and model checkpoints provided in the [ETHZ Research Collection](tbd).
-Unzip `lagrangian.zip` in the `data` folder and `pretrained.zip` in the `runs` folder, so that the directories are as shown below.
+Unzip the training data `lagrangian.zip` in the `data` folder and the pretrained model `pretrained.zip` in the `runs` folder, so that the directories are as shown below.
 Note that the `eulerian` dataset must only be provided when training the model with full-field data in the Eulerian frame, which was only used in preliminary studies but included for completeness.
 ```
 .
 ├── data